Seasonal Affective Disorder | Symptoms, Causes & Treatment

 Major depression or bipolar disorder patients are also more vulnerable to SAD.
 As seasonal changes can intensify underlying symptoms.

-You or a loved one having above mentioned symptoms of Seasonal Affective Disorder?
+Are you or a loved one having the above-mentioned symptoms of Seasonal Affective Disorder?
 Professional help can make a real difference!

 At Health & Psychiatry, we provide comprehensive mental health treatment.
 It is tailored to your needs… from accurate diagnosis to personalized therapy and medication management.